task service XXX

 process.
 For instance, a brad

-user on Windows and *nix might have their CommandBox home in these locations:root
+user on Windows and *nix might have their CommandBox home in these locations:

 inside CommandBox as yourself and getting the same results.
 The easy fix is to lock all users into using the same CommandBox home dir.
 To do this, choose a folder that has read/write permissions to all users who need to use CommandBox.
 Then create a commandbox.properties